 The staged intervention process provides a framework for educational establishments to identify, assess and plan to address the additional support needs of all children and young people.

 It also enables the local authority to gather the necessary information to enable the allocation of resources equitably and transparently.

-The Staged Intervention process and procedure is underpinned by legislation and ensures that the duty placed on local authorities to identify and address additional support needs is in accordance with the Education (Additional Support for Learning) (Scotland) Act 2009 is met.
+The staged intervention process and procedure is underpinned by legislation and ensures that the duty placed on local authorities to identify and address additional support needs is in accordance with the Education (Additional Support for Learning) (Scotland) Act 2004 is met.